Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 File Operations

 Navigating the filesystem gets you to the right place — but files are what you actually work with.
-In bioinformatics you will copy FASTQ files, move results to new folders, delete intermediate files to save space, and inspect large files without opening them.
+In bioinformatics you will copy FASTQ files, move results to new folders, delete intermediate files to save disk space, and inspect large files without opening them.
 This lesson teaches you all of that.

 01 Creating files